 The parameter importances are returned as a dictionary where the keys consist of parameter names and their values importances.
 The importances are represented by non-negative floating point numbers, where higher values mean that the parameters are more important.
-The returned dictionary is of type collections.OrderedDict and is ordered by its values in a descending order.
+The returned dictionary is ordered by its values in a descending order.
 By default, the sum of the importance values are normalized to 1.0.